-Other guests arrived, including some friends.
-It was a pleasure to be somewhere with such warm and welcoming people.
-Everyone chatted together and got to know each other.
-While we chopped, mixed and stirred, making a variety of wonderful dishes, home made, old fashioned rum punch was served and enjoyed by all.
+It is a pleasure to be somewhere with such warm and welcoming people.
+Everyone chats together and gets to know one other.
+As we chop, mix and stir, home made, old fashioned rum punch is served and enjoyed by all.

-During the hands on cookery class we made crisp green plantain chips which were fried in oil and lightly salted.
+During the hands on cookery class we made included crisp green plantain chips.
+These are fried in oil and lightly salted.

-The chips were particularly good when topped with this flavourful pineapple salsa…
+The chips are particularly good when topped with this flavourful pineapple salsa…

 We learnt how to make wanton cups from ripened plantain …